eformsignen/eformsignen.github.io/help/chapter2.rst

       :width: 700px

-4. Select the groups or members you want to grant the **Template usage** permission and the **Template usage** permission.
+4. Select the groups or members you want to grant the **Template usage** permission and the **Template editing** permission.
 Note that you can only select members (not groups) as template editors.

 5. Click the **Save** button.